‘Chronicle of an Hour and a Half’: What if I become the mob?

 Even children who are ordered to stay home get caught in the frenzy.
 We meet Funny, a schoolboy, who out of frustration from being prevented from joining the mob resorts to watching porn on his mobile phone to relieve his “stress”.
 The constant visuals of middle-aged women engaging in sexual activities in these films strike up a primordial, carnal curiosity in him – who is this Reyhana and is she anything like the women he sees on the screen?

 There is nothing funny about Funny’s spirit of enquiry.
 Even though Areekode is a small village, Reyhana and Burhan are nameless, faceless people for most.
 They might not identify the pair on the streets, but they are fully aware of their immoral bedroom activities.
 While some want to take a peek at the seductress and others want to measure the girth of her lover’s genitals, everyone is in agreement that both should be made to pay.
-Judgment day is upon the couple and the prying villagers has to helplessly play the role of god.
+Judgment day is upon the couple and the prying villagers have to helplessly play the role of god.

 Kannanari sums up this herd – the mob, rather – mentality in one crisp line: “...In that silent consensus, the crowd was becoming a mob.”
 Funny becomes us as we see the final blow – quite literally – being dealt through his eyes.
 The excitement is too much.
 “Who can resist a mob?” he asks.
 The mob becomes a congregation of strangers and it cannot be said for sure how the weapons turn up or who makes the first strike.
 At the end of an hour and a half, Burhan is dead and Reyhana and Nabeesumma’s lives are reduced to this single, eternal event that was perhaps etched into their fates the moment Burhan was born.